subharthihazra/codedev/README.md

 - Integrated Judge0 for executing code and retrieving output.Here a token from Judge0 is used to fetch output by requesting repeatedly until its ready, which is then updated in the MySQL database and Redis Cache is also emptied.

 - Used Redis for faster data serving through caching, with periodic cleaning to maintain system efficiency.
+It reduced the loading time ~40% ( while moderate number of datas in DB ).

 - Used NEXT.JS and ShadCN UI in frontend.